USS La Salle (AGF-3)

 The second USS La Salle (LPD-3/AGF-3) was built as a Raleigh-class amphibious transport dock and entered service with the United States Navy in 1964.
 La Salle was named for the city in Illinois that was in turn named after René-Robert Cavelier, Sieur de La Salle.
-La Salle saw service in the Caribbean Sea, Gulf of Mexico and throughout international waters in the Middle East.
-The vessel served as a command ship for Joint Task Force Middle East.
+La Salle saw service in the Caribbean Sea, Gulf of Mexico and throughout international waters in the Middle East and Europe.
+The vessel served as a command ship for Joint Task Force Middle East and as flagship for the Sixth Fleet.
 In 2005 the ship was decommissioned and sunk as a target ship off the Atlantic coast of the United States in 2007.

 Construction and career

 Her keel was laid down by New York Naval Shipyard, Brooklyn, New York, on 2 April 1962.
 She was launched on 3 August 1963 sponsored by Mrs. Victor M. Longstreet, and commissioned on 22 February 1964.